 A mixture of prehistoric and English scenery . . .

-Just less than three miles away from Trowbridge and nestled in the rolling hillsides you will find the Anglo-Saxon town of Bradford on Avon.
-With the River Avon running through the heart of the town as its name suggests, the small winding streets lead you to the undiscovered treasures the town has
+Less than three miles away from Trowbridge and nestled in rolling hillsides you will find the Anglo-Saxon town of Bradford-on-Avon.
+With the River Avon running through the heart of the

 The location for the BBC's Animal Park, this famous safari has plenty to offer everyone.
 Spend time exploring the grounds as well as the house and gardens